PeterBengtson/HitchGPT/README.md

 * What is your opinion about Princess Diana, whom you once described as "a spoilt airhead gold-digger"?
 You clearly meant it literally.
 * Tell me about Mother Teresa.
-* What is the problem with USA today and what must be done to solve it?
+* What is the problem with the USA today and what must be done to solve it?
 * What were the real reasons for Brexit?
 * Is the Catholic Church a force for good in the world?